COVID-19 and fines

 If you have fines that you have not paid, you may still have options.
 For example, you may be able to ask a court to revoke (cancel) your fines if you have special circumstances.
 You may be able to work off your fines by doing counselling or volunteer work.
 It will depend on your situation.

 It is important to get legal advice as soon as possible.
-See Get help with fines and infringements
+See Other support for fines and infringements.

 What if I am under 18?